UoB-DSMP-2023-24/dsmp-2024-group18/README.md

     Market_Depth_Bid and Market_Depth_Ask: Market Depth indicates the volume of orders at a given price level, with greater depth indicating greater willingness to buy and sell at that price level.

     Historical_Volatility: Historical volatility is measured by the standard deviation of past price movements and reflects the level of uncertainty and risk in market price movements.

-    Weighted_Avg_Bid_Price and Weighted_Avg_Ask_Price: Weighted Average Bid and Ask Prices take into account the volume of orders at each price level, providing an average price indicator that takes into account the depth of the market.
-These indicators can be used to identify potential buying or selling opportunities, especially when prices deviate significantly from the weighted average price.

     Cumulative_Volume_Difference: The Cumulative Order Volume Difference reflects the overall imbalance between buy and sell orders.
 This indicator can be used to predict short-term price movements, e.g. buy orders outnumbering sell orders may signal upward pressure on prices.